 This treasure hunt was originally authored by Valerie Arbizu, with some alterations and updated links.

 Follow the directions given for each section.
-Answer thoroughly in complete sentences on your own paper.
-Do not "cut and paste"—rephrase the answers in your own words.
+Answer thoroughly on in a shared Google Doc that resides in one group member's folder or on your own paper.
+Do not "cut and paste.
+Rephrase the answers in your own words.

 - F. Scott Fitzgerald

 - World War I

 - After the war ended, the economy skyrocketed, making it possible for people to spend more time and money on leisure activities.
 Review the website in this section.
 What are three major innovations that came out of the WWI experience?

 - After the War: What are the dominant postwar American attitudes and the major movements of the 1920's?
 Pay close attention to the attitudes of the "Lost Generation" and the "Prosperity & Consumerism" movement.

 - 19th Amendment